 Bake 17 to 19 minutes.

-M got gift cards for his birthday and a HUGE score was this dutch oven from Marshall's!
+M. got gift cards for his birthday and a HUGE score was this dutch oven from Marshall's!
 (The man loves Marshall's.)
-I am so excited about all the things we can cook in it, its beautiful color, and this delicious chili M made as the virgin dish.
+I am so excited about all the things we can cook in it, its beautiful color, and this delicious chili M. made as the inaugural dish.